Journey: A Missional Leadership Development Program

 Email us at [email protected] or call (574) 296-6269.

 The cost for the Fall session is $450 USD before July 14, and $550 USD after.
 This does not include fees for the Fall Weekend Learning Event.
 See Weekend Learning Event fees for more information.

-Fees for the Fall Weekend Learning Event are due August 21 and are non-refundable.
+Fees for the Fall Weekend Learning Event are due August 20 and are non-refundable.
 Fees cover both you and your pastoral mentor for the weekend.
-Fees for September 2020 will be $50 USD.